 Rescue archaeology in advance of building work for utilities companies and environmental agencies has become a growth area.

-During your degree, you'll develop a mix of subject-specific, technical and transferable skills, which generally include:
+During your degree, you'll develop a mix of subject-specific and technical skills, which generally include:

 Archaeology courses also equip you with the skills to:

 A range of specialist areas can be explored, such as human osteology and palaeopathology, as well as related subjects, such as geophysics.
 A PhD is often necessary for a career in archaeological research or an academic career.